Tomivan/TalentQL/README.md

 1. This comes as a purely HTML/CSS/JS project with [Parcel](https://parceljs.org/docs/) handling build and transpilation.
 2. We strongly recommend you complete the challenge with this setup, and only use a framework (like Vue/react/Angular) only if absolutely necessary and for which you will be required to provide reasonable justification as part of your evaluation

+How does this work?

+The function startApp is called when the page is loaded.
+The startApp function has a function show, which brings the data gotten from the url.
+The show function has a function page that loops through the data and generates table rows and table data dynamically, then it appears on the UI.
+When the next button is clicked, there is a function that resets the table body, then the function startApp is called.
+The previous button is enabled, and the next button is disabled.
+When the previous button is clicked, there is a function that resets the table body, then the function startApp is called.
+The previous button is disabled, and the next button is enabled.